Elon Musk, singer Grimes ‘semi-separated’ after three years

 A message seeking comment from a representative for Grimes was not immediately returned.

-The 50-year-old entrepreneur has six other children from previous relationships.
+The 50-year-old entrepreneur has had six children from previous relationships.
+One of them died as a baby.
 He has been married three times, including twice to “Westworld” actress Talulah Riley.

 Grimes has not been married, and her son with Musk is her first child.

-Note: This story has been corrected to show that Musk has had six children from previous relationships, but one died in infancy.